Puerto Rico vs the Dominican Republic: which is right for you?

 And don’t forget the southwest – pass through the country’s deserts to arrive at Pedernales Peninsula for top-tier wildlife watching.

-Which destination is better for history?
+Which destination is better for history and culture?

 Both the DR and Puerto Rico sit at the crossroads of Indigenous and colonial history in the Americas.
 Those interested in the historical significance of these places will find everything from petroglyphs to colonial architecture – reminders of a complicated past that continues to influence the region today.